-1. A completed application should consist of a single, collated PDF that includes each of the following items in the order in which they are requested below.
+1. Please submit a completed Research Grant Application.
+A completed application should consist of a single, collated PDF that includes each of the following items in the order in which they are requested below.
 Paper applications will not be accepted.

 2. All work must begin within six months of the funding of the grant.
-Only under special circumstances and with the approval of both the SPD Awards and Goals Committee and PeDRA can the work be delayed beyond this time period.
+Only under special circumstances and with the approval of both the SPD Awards and Grants Committee and PeDRA can the work be delayed beyond this time period.
 Applications should detail the anticipated amount of time needed to complete the proposed work.
 Grant research should be completed within eighteen months of initial funding.
 Additional time requirements should be detailed and submitted in writing to the SPD Awards and Goals Committee Chair.

-4. The budget for the research protocol must be approved by the SPD Awards and Goals Committee and PeDRA Grants Committee.
+4. The budget for the research protocol must be approved by the SPD Awards and Grants Committee and PeDRA Grants Committee.
 The Committee may accept the entire budget or portions of the budget.
 Funds issued by the SPD and PeDRA for specific investigations cannot be used for other purposes.
 In the event that the initial proposal cannot be undertaken, all funds must be returned promptly to the SPD/PeDRA.

-Written updates detailing the progress of the research must be sent to the SPD Awards and Goals Committee and PeDRA.
+Written updates detailing the progress of the research must be sent to the SPD Awards and Grants Committee and PeDRA.
 Failure to provide a written update at the 1-year interval may result in no further funding of the research.